 More Christmas Crafts You Might Like

-If you enjoyed making this Christmas reverse canvas, why not take a look at our other Christmas crafts?
+If you enjoyed making this Christmas reverse canvas, why not take a look at my other Christmas crafts?

 If you like this DIY Meet Me Under The Mistletoe sign, don’t forget to pin or bookmark this tutorial now, so that you can make your own picture later!